Envious-Data/Env-KB/_Firmware/README.md

 be sure to remove code.py and if you need or want to make adjustment to the keymap then edit main.py.

-Custom Circuitpython UF2, this is a custom circuitpython firmware that has some HID stuff disabled and some things renamed so your raspberry pi pico shows up more like a keyboard and less a Raspberry pi, Do note that Storage mounting is disabled so either flash this after you've uploaded your files or upload them via something like thonny.
-(The code used to compile this UF2 is unmodified I just used some extra flags to optmize and disable certain features.)

-In circuitpython 7.0 we should be able to disable extra HID descriptors via a config file but for now as said Ive just compiled a version with these extra HID devices disabled.
+CircuitPython-KMK, This is a Circuitpython fork that has some HID features disabled, this is a tempoary measure as some features which we could use are not implemented in circuitpython, in 7.0 we'll be able to override USB VID and which USB Descriptors within a config file on the MCU.

 If you've designed your own keyboard and it happens to be similar in its schematic you can use my keymap (as an example), I couldnt find a iso or ansi TKL keymap for KMK so there is mine if needed.
 The keymap also contains a basic example for an aditional layer, the menu/option key has been replaced with a layer 1 modifier.